CoST tools and standards

 • The contract process detail level, where updates and changes to a contract can be monitored.

-On an existing infrastructure transparency portal, an OC4IDS export option can be added to the system.
-This means project information can be compared with information from others, and supports the development of common tools for the analysis of infrastructure project information.
+On an existing data portal, an OC4IDS export option can be added to the system.
+This means project information can be compared, and supports the development of common tools for the analysis of infrastructure project information.

-On a new infrastructure transparency portal, OC4IDS can be used to structure the data collection.
+On a new data portal, OC4IDS can be used to structure the data collection.
 OC4IDS supports the collection of well structured, clear and unambiguous data, comparable across contexts.
-It can integrate both with existing open contracting data sources, and also where structured open contracting data is not available.
+It can integrate both with existing open contracting data sources, and also where structured, open contracting data is not available.

 Infrastructure Transparency Index

-The Infrastructure Transparency Index (ITI) measures levels of transparency and the quality of processes related to public infrastructure at national and sub-national levels.
-Collaboratively designed and based on international good practice, its objective is to provide stakeholders with quality information that serves to promote transparency and improve the management of public infrastructure.
+The Infrastructure Transparency Index (ITI) measures levels of transparency and the quality of data publication processes in public infrastructure at national and sub-national levels.
+Collaboratively designed and based on international good practice, its objective is to provide stakeholders with quality information that serves to promote transparency, accountability, participation and improve the management of public infrastructure.